School & College leaver careers

 If you are invited to attend an interview, be prepared

-Our assessment process involves two interviews.
-If you are invited to a first stage interview, this will be competency-based so be ready to talk about your experiences, demonstrate your understanding of our business and show you have the attributes detailed in the PwC Professional.
+Our assessment process includes two interviews.
+The first stage is competency-based, so be ready to discuss your experiences, demonstrate your understanding of our business, and showcase the attributes outlined in the PwC Professional.

-After the first round of interviews are conducted, successful candidates will be invited to a second stage interview.
-This is a chance for us to get to know you better and an opportunity for you to ask any questions you may have.
+Successful candidates from the first round will be invited to a second interview.
+This is our opportunity to get to know you better and for you to ask any questions you might have.

 Discover The PwC Professional